 Edinburgh’s Principal Edinburgh George Street Hotel has become something of an institution in the city and has been welcoming guests for over 100 years.
-With a multimillion pound renovation by interior architects Goddard Littlefair now completed; including a new cafe and restaurant, the hotel been given a much needed new lease of life whilst still retaining its historic charm and Georgian Edinburgh character.
+With a multimillion-pound renovation by interior architects Goddard Littlefair now completed; including a new cafe and restaurant, the hotel has been given a much-needed new lease of life whilst still retaining its historic charm and Georgian Edinburgh character.

-TLE were delighted to accept an invitation to experience a stay at what is most definitely now one of the best luxury hotels in the city.
+TLE was delighted to accept an invitation to experience a stay at what is most definitely now one of the best luxury hotels in the city.

 Location Hotel Details